Longer Tables, Not Higher Walls

 Members will have access to an archive of my favorite recipes, including classic tapas like tortilla española and gambas al ajillo—and others that don’t even require turning on the stove (open a can of Spanish anchovies … open a jar of piquillo peppers … assemble on a plate and garnish with green olives … and drizzle with Spanish extra-virgin olive oil.
 Boom!)

 Substack members can also join in monthly community discussion threads about those recipes, cooking hacks and, of course, the national and international food policies that affect us all.

-All this costs $6 a month or $50 a year.
-And for the first six months of publication, through Dec.
-31, 2022, Longer Tables will donate 100% of our net subscription revenue to World Central Kitchen.
-(After that, 20% of our net subscription revenues will go to WCK.)
-So you can feed your brain while feeding the world!
+All this costs $6 a month or $60 a year…and Longer Tables will donate $10 from each subscription to World Central Kitchen.
+We donated almost $20,000 to WCK in 2022, and I hope we can do even more this year!
+So you can feed your brain while feeding the world…!

 One more thing: If you can’t afford a subscription, don’t worry!
 I came to America as a young cook with just a few dollars in my pocket.
 I want to bring people together around Longer Tables.
 So if you want to become a member but can’t, just email us at firstname.lastname@example.org.
 We’ll sign you up, no questions asked.

 People of the world: I know that the world today can feel dark.
 But we also need to make the space for joy and hope.
 Together we can channel the power of food to change things for the better.
 It all starts with building longer tables.
 I hope you will join me.